-This catalog reflects Seminary policies as of the date of publication.
-However, Southeastern Seminary reserves the right to make such changes in educational and financial policy as the Seminary's Administration and Board of Trustees may deem consonant with sound academic and fiscal practice.
-The Seminary further reserves the right to request a student to withdraw from enrollment at any time.
+This catalog sets forth Seminary policies as of the date of publication.
+However, Southeastern Seminary reserves the right to make such changes in educational and financial policy as the Seminary's Faculty, Administration and/or Board of Trustees may deem consonant with sound academic and fiscal practice.
+The Seminary has made a good faith effort to avoid typographical errors and other mistakes in the statements of policy as published in this catalog.
+In any case, erroneous catalog statements do not take precedence over properly adopted policies.
+Further, the Seminary reserves the right to require a student to withdraw from enrollment at any time.

-Academic Calendar for 1995-1996
+Academic Calendar for 1996-1997